visgl/deck.gl/bindings/pydeck-carto/docs/authentication.rst

 Pydeck-carto supports two types of authentication using the `carto-auth <https://github.com/cartodb/carto-auth>`_ package:

 * Authentication using OAuth
-* Authentication using a credentials file
+* Authentication using M2M file

 OAuth
 ^^^^^